wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 0.9.5.2 =
+New CSS padding options for widgets.
+Fixes for CSS margin options.
+Update docs for due to new mfunc support in WP Super Cache.
+If you are using mfunc mode and upgrade to the latest version of WP Super Cache (0.9.9.8) you can now use the faster mod_rewrite mode or PHP mode instead of legacy mode.

 = 0.9.5.1 =
 New CSS padding options for widgets.
 Fixes for CSS margin options.
 Update docs for due to new mfunc support in WP Super Cache.
 If you are using mfunc mode and upgrade to the latest version of WP Super Cache (0.9.9.8) you can now use the faster mod_rewrite mode or PHP mode instead of legacy mode.